lue-bird/elm-syntax-to-fsharp/README.md

   - a transpiled elm app does not run itself.
     An elm main `Platform.worker` program type will literally just consist of fields `Init`, `Update` and `Subscriptions` where subscriptions/commands are returned as a list of `Elm.PlatformSub_SubSingle`/`Elm.PlatformCmd_CmdSingle` with possible elm subscriptions/commands in a choice type.
-    It's then your responsibility as "the platform" to perform effects, create events and manage the state
+    It's then your responsibility as "the platform" to perform effects, create events and manage the state.
+For an example see [example-worker/](https://github.com/lue-bird/elm-syntax-to-fsharp/tree/main/example-worker)

 The rest is pretty obvious: `Float` → `float`, `Char` → `char`, `Bool` → `bool`, `()` → `unit` (create and match with `()`), `List Float` -> `List<float>`, `Array Float` → `array<float>`, `Set Float` -> `Set<float>`, `Dict Float Float` → `Map<float, float>`. `Maybe Float` → `option<float>`, `Result error value` → `Result<'value, 'error>`, `Order` → `Elm.Basics_Order` (enum).